InsertKoinIO/koin/docs/reference/koin-annotations/options.md

 ## Best Practices

 - **Keep `compileSafety` enabled** (default) for compile-time dependency validation
+- **Leave `strictSafety` at auto-detect** — only override if the detector misses your aggregator or trips on a non-aggregator file
 - **Keep `skipDefaultValues` enabled** (default) to respect Kotlin default values
 - **Enable `userLogs`** during development to see which components are detected
 - **Keep `unsafeDslChecks` enabled** (default) for safer DSL usage